 CCE has deep footings that are distinct from modern schools, and even different from liberal arts or classical schools founded after the Enlightenment.
 There is no single recipe or formula for Classical Christian education.
 It is a way of educating children that developed in the Middle Ages as an outworking of classical Greco-Roman thought and Christianity.
 It flourished in the Reformation and thus has a rich and varied form.
 It starts with a different purpose and ends with different results than conventional education.
-This document summarizes the essential elements of CCE.
-For a more exhaustive explanation, please read the books from our reading list.

 Before the mid-eighteenth century, Christian paideia was the purpose of nearly all Western education.
 This was based, in part, on Ephesians 6 that commands fathers to raise their children in “the Παιδεια (paideia) of the Lord.”
 It seeks an inner transformation of the student.
 It cultivates the students’ habits of thought and action in order to view the world with certain foundational truths and thereby align their desires with God’s ideal.
 Classical Christian education’s objective, then, is to shape the virtues and reason so that they will be in line with God’s will.
 In other words, our objective is to cultivate a Christian paideia in students.